 Yeah.
 Last century.
 Dated, befuddling, and borderline offensive.

-It’s not completely intolerable.
-Or should I say, those of us not from the western world have long turned numb?
+To be clear, it’s not completely intolerable.
+(Or should I say, those of us not from the western world have long turned numb?)
 More unbearable is the question of, why didn’t henchman Saju hire a South Asian mercenary?
 You mean there’s none in India or Bangladesh?
 Two of the most populous countries in the world?